Qz07/powerOutage-Analysis/README.md

 Guided by our question, more infomation is needed for the `OUTAGE.DURATION` column so that we will be able to use it in detailed later during hypothese testing.

 ### Relationship between `POPULATION` and `OUTAGE.DURATION`
-Intuitively, we hypothesis that the missingness of power outage duration might depends on the populations.
+Intuitively, we hypothesize that the missingness of power outage duration might depends on the populations.
 The population decide the amount of people that will be impacted by the power outage.
 If population of the state is relative lower, then less people will be impacted by the power outage.
 Therefore, they are more likely not to record the outage duration.

 Before running permutation test, we want to decide the test statistic that will be used to measure the difference between two distributions.
 If the distributions are similar to each other, we can use the absolute mean difference.
 If the distribute has different shapes, we can use Kolmogorov Smirnov Test statistic (KS test) which measures the difference between graphs'cumulative distribution.